A C++ Framework for Optimization

 const auto branch_and_price = branch_and_bound + column_generation;

-If you are new to idol, be sure to have a look at our tutorials.
+New to idol?
+Be sure to have a look at our tutorials.
 If you want to get a fast hands-on start, have a look at our local installation guideline.
-It is the easiest installation process one could think of since it automatically downloads the latest version of idol, and installs it locally in a sub-folder.
+It is the easiest installation process one could think of: it automatically downloads the latest version of idol, and installs it locally in a sub-folder of your CMake project.
 It’s really a mater of seconds before you can start using idol.

 Example